-This editable 11-question close reading and annotating resource helps students derive deeper meaning from William Shakespeare’s Romeo & Juliet.
-This worksheet features an abridged excerpt from Act 3, Scene 4, with an emphasis on Lord Capulet’s plan for Juliet to marry Paris.
-By engaging in this exercise, students will apply literary devices to the passage (dramatic irony and situational irony), analyze character motivations and development, explore complex vocabulary, discern meaning from unfamiliar phrasing, and make their engagement with the text more visible via annotations.
+This editable 10-question close reading and annotating resource helps students derive deeper meaning from William Shakespeare’s Romeo & Juliet.
+This worksheet features an abridged excerpt from Act 3, Scene 5, with an emphasis on Juliet’s shift in intent with regard to Romeo’s imminent banishment.
+By engaging in this exercise, students will justify claims by locating textual evidence and applying logic, analyze character motivations and development, explore complex vocabulary and discern meaning from unfamiliar phrasing, make their engagement with the text more visible, and more.
 A detailed answer key is included.

 More specifically, this resource covers the following.

 - Analyzing character: Determining Juliet’s intent; determining Romeo’s intent.

 - Discerning meaning in unfamiliar or challenging phrasing: “a herald of the morn.”

 - Using context to discern meaning in unfamiliar or challenging words: jocund; division.